frederic-mahe/BIO9905MERG1_vsearch_swarm_pipeline/pipeline.md

         ):
 ```

-Note: eliminating chimeras before taxonomic assignment is a matter of
+Note: eliminating chimeras **before** taxonomic assignment is a matter
-discussion.
-If a chimera is 100% identical to a reference sequence,
+open for discussion.
+If a chimera is 100% identical to a reference
-then it is a false positive (not a chimera) or a sign that the
+sequence, then it could be a false positive (not a chimera) or a sign
-matching reference should be investigated.
+that the matching reference should be investigated.

 ### Taxonomy: last-common ancestor